On this page

 Our group employs a multidisciplinary tool-kit – drawing from genetics, cell biology and quantitative biology - to ask mechanistic questions about epithelial tissue organisation and growth control across scales.
 We use the mouse skin as a model system because it has a well-defined developmental program, is genetically tractable, and is compatible with our favourite approaches to study cell behaviour and cell-cell interactions – immunofluorescence and live imaging!
 We previously established the skin as a physiologically relevant system in which to study mammalian cell competition.
 Our ultimate goal is to use our tools to uncover basic principles of growth control in complex epithelial tissues as they grow, differentiate, reach their final size, and contend with threats to their homeostasis.

 Stephanie obtained her PhD from the University of British Columbia where she studied cell adhesion in the fly embryo with Guy Tanentzapf.
 She then completed her post-doctoral training with Elaine Fuchs at Rockefeller University supported by HFSP, NYSCF and NIH-K99 fellowships.
-Stephanie will open her research group at the Max Perutz Labs as an Assistant Professor at the University of Vienna in February 2022.
+Stephanie opened her research group at the Max Perutz Labs as an Assistant Professor at the University of Vienna in February 2022.

 We previously found that cell competition is essential for barrier formation in skin.
 However, what determines fitness on a molecular level, and indeed, whether fitness is a heritable trait, remains unexplored.
 We use transcriptomics, functional genetics, lineage tracing and live imaging to uncover novel genes and cell behaviours that confer fitness in skin progenitors during growth/regeneration.